worktheclock/replit.github.io/tutorials/13-steganography.md

 ## Decoding messages from image files

 First we need a function that can turn a binary string back into readable text.
-As before, we'll go via base64 for better compatability.
+As before, we'll go via base64 for better compatibility.
 Add the following function to the bottom of the `main.py` file.

 ```python
 def decode_message_from_bytestring(bytestring):